Intensive Care Unit (Adult) & High Dependency Unit

 The Agency for Clinical Innovation has more information on intensive care services.

-Our team includes medical, registered nurses, dieticians, pharmacists, physiotherapists, social workers and speech pathologists who have specialised training in intensive care.
+Our team includes medical doctors, registered nurses, dieticians, pharmacists, physiotherapists, social workers and speech pathologists who have specialised training in intensive care.
 We also have administration staff who support our clinical team.

 We understand that visiting someone in intensive care unit can be very stressful; we are here to support you.
 If you would like to talk to someone please speak with the nurse who is caring for your relative/friend.
 If you need additional support, they can organise a meeting with our social worker or chaplaincy service.
 You can apply for parking permit while visiting someone in the ICU.
 The nurse will be able to assist you.